Medical Prep 101 + 201 + 301 Combo (4 Days)

 By registering for a class, the participant agrees that in the event of a cancellation or otherwise, Patriot Nurse, will not be held legally or financially responsible for any fees, non-refundable or otherwise, related to airfares, other airfare penalties or other travel costs such as lodging, food or rental cars nor will they be responsible for lost wages due to time off from work.

-Class Location: About a month before class, you'll receive an email detailing the exact class location (if class is not a Valor Ridge class).
-Class starts at 0900 and runs through 1700.
+Class Location: About a month before class, you'll receive an email detailing the exact class location.
+Class starts at 0900 and runs through 1600.
 If you do not receive an email before class, check your spam folder.
 If you still can't find it, shoot as an email through the contact page.